MANIFESTO

 TEAM

 Ensamble Studio is a cross-functional team founded in 2000 and led by architects Antón García-Abril and Débora Mesa.
-Balancing imagination and reality, art and science, their work innovates typologies, technologies and methodologies to address issues as diverse as the construction of the landscape or the prefabrication of the house.
-From their early works –SGAE Headquarters, Hemeroscopium House or The Truffle in Spain– to their most recent –Ensamble Fabrica in Madrid and Ca'n Terra in Menorca, Spain–, every project makes space for experimentation aiming to advance their field.
-Currently, through their startup WoHo, they are invested in increasing the quality of architecture while making it more affordable by integrating offsite technologies.
-Their new research and fabrication facility in Madrid, Ensamble Fabrica, has been built to support this endeavor.
+Operating at the intersection of art and science, the studio develops innovative typologies, technologies, and methodologies to construct architecture, urban spaces, and landscapes.
+The office operates as a laboratory for research and prototyping, where the boundaries between architecture, art, and technology are constantly redefined.
+From early works –SGAE Headquarters, Hemeroscopium House, or The Truffle in Spain– to more recent ones, including their places of work –Ensamble Fabrica in Madrid and Can Terra in Menorca, Spain–, every project deliberately creates space for experimentation, treating design and construction as inseparable processes aimed at advancing the discipline.
+Currently, through their startup WoHo, the practice is focused on elevating the quality of architecture while making it more affordable and environmentally responsible, integrating industrialized logics with craft-based intelligence, and carefully engineered fabrication processes.

 Antón García-Abril is a European Licensed Architect and a registered architect in the Commonwealth of Massachusetts.
 He established Ensamble Studio in 2000 and has co-founded WoHo in 2020.
 He has dedicated his career to innovating typologies, technologies, and methodologies, advancing the fields of architecture and construction through works that are internationally recognized.
 Together with his partner Debora Mesa, he has progressively redefined the role of the architect, adding to his design competencies those from the developer, the contractor, the fabricator and the inventor.
 García-Abril is full-professor at the School of Architecture and Planning of the Massachusetts Institute of Technology (MIT) since 2012, where he co-founded the POPlab that same year.
 He received the Spanish Academy Research Prize in Rome in 1996 holds a doctorate degree from the Polytechnic University of Madrid.

 Débora Mesa is a European Licensed Architect, principal of Ensamble Studio and co-founder of WoHo.
 She learned the profession by combining design with hands-on experiences in quarries, factories and construction sites, where she arrived to translate innovative ideas into built reality, alongside her partners Antón García-Abril and Javier Cuesta.
 Mesa has been key to the expansion of the firm in the United States and the implementation of an interdisciplinary approach to architecture.
-She is Design Critic in Architecture at Harvard GSD and previously served as Critic at Large at Pratt GAUD in 2021/22, Ventulett Chair in Architectural Design at Georgia Tech in 2018/22 and Research Scientist at MIT in 2013/18, where she co-founded the POPlab –Prototypes of Prefabrication– in 2012.
+She is Professor of Architecture, Art and Technology at the Department of Architecture of ETHZ (Swiss Federal Institute of Technology) in Zürich, Switzerland, and previously served as Design Critic in Architecture at Harvard GSD, as Critic at Large at Pratt GAUD in 2021/22, Ventulett Chair in Architectural Design at Georgia Tech in 2018/22, and Research Scientist at MIT in 2013/18, where she co-founded the POPlab –Prototypes of Prefabrication– in 2012.
 Mesa holds a master’s degree from the Polytechnic University of Madrid, where she also completed her doctorate studies.

 Javier Cuesta is a building engineer with Ensamble Studio, which he joined at its inception in 2000.
 He is an essential part of the team participating actively in the design of the construction of every project the office produces.
 He directs Ensamble Fabrica, the in-house manufacturing workshop that takes care of building prototypes, prefabricating building parts and controlling the on-site construction projects of the firm.
 His experience as Technical Director, Quantity Surveyor, Construction and Development Manager and Health and Safety Coordinator, contributes with a very pragmatic while creative vision to the work of the office.
 Javier holds a degree from the School of Building Engineering at the Polytechnic University of Madrid.
 Javier is partner at WoHo and leads the fabrication and assembly processes of WoHo's R&D projects.